Cobot vs Robot Palletizer: Which is the best choice | Rocketfarm

 • How high do you need to palletize?

 These are all variables that need to be considered when going for a palletizing solution.
-For a lot of small to medium sized enterprises a cobot is more than capable enough to handle all of the issues above.
-Cobot palletizers are compared to robot palletizers easier to deploy, have a shorter installation time and are easier to program, flexibility is key.
+For many small to medium-sized enterprises, a cobot is more than capable of handling all the issues above.
+Cobot palletizers are compared to robot palletizers as being easier to deploy, having a shorter installation time, and being easier to program.
+Flexibility is key.

-The robot palletizer has been around for decades and has proven its worth by being able to process large quantities and heavy products.
-This kind of robot requires a fixed workcell and cannot work alongside humans since it carries out operations at a higher speed and with more weight, however for larger organizations it might be beneficial to have a fully automated system with less human interaction.
+The robot palletizer has been around for decades and has proven its worth by efficiently processing large quantities and handling heavy products.
+This type of robot requires a fixed workcell and cannot operate alongside humans, as it performs operations at a higher speed and with greater weight.
+However, for larger organizations, a fully automated system with reduced human interaction may be beneficial.

 Universal Robots UR16e palletizing solution with lifting column and gripper